AbbVie does not expect to divest new psoriasis drug

-July 26 (Reuters) - AbbVie Inc said on Friday it does not expect the Federal Trade Commission would require divestiture of its recently approved psoriasis drug Skyrizi in connection with the company’s $63 billion pending deal to buy Allergan Plc.
+(Reuters) - AbbVie Inc (ABBV.N) said on Friday it does not expect the Federal Trade Commission would require divestiture of its recently approved psoriasis drug Skyrizi in connection with the company’s $63 billion pending deal to buy Allergan Plc (AGN.N).

 The company hopes Skyrizi will help it retain share in the psoriasis treatment market, as sales of its top-selling drug Humira face pressure from competition in Europe and could come under pressure in the United States starting 2023.